 Course Name/#: Advanced Placement Biology - 614 Grade Level: 11/12

 Course Status: Elective Course Level: A.P.

 Credit: 1 Multiplier: 1.06

 Fee: \$400.00 (includes books & lab fees)

-Prerequisite: An overall average of 90% in Biology, Chemistry, and Physi approval.
-Juniors must have taken or be currently enrolled in will be determined by the Science Department
+Prerequisite: An overall average of 90% in Biology, Chemistry, and Physics, plus departmental and instructor approval.
+Juniors must have taken or be currently enrolled in Physics.
+Final approval for all courses will be determined by the Science Department